george-hawkins/mini-quad-2023/README.md

 The video also points out that Betaflight by default auto-configures your GPS for best performance - see <https://betaflight.com/docs/development/Gps#gps-auto-configuration> (but as of late May, 2023, it only supports m8n but they're working on m10).

+M10 issue: <https://github.com/betaflight/betaflight/pull/12799> - it looks like this will land in BF 4.5 - some of the PR review comments are quite heated!

+In the meantime, see JB's video above (the "passthru" one).

 Also, I was wondering what the small battery was that you can see on the underside of the Matek GPS (see here <http://www.mateksys.com/?portfolio=m10-5883>).

 It's about maintaining time and other GPS relevant data so that after the first start, it should start much quicker.